monsoonmaelstrom/book2/book2.md

 “Fine.
 How are we going to get her away from my mother?”
 I ask Peter.

 He shrugs.
 “I don’t know.
-I’ll do something to piss her off, and then we’ll go from there, I guess,” he says, taking a sip of his drink.
+I’ll do something to piss her off, and then we’ll go from there, I guess,” he replies, taking a sip of his drink.

 I look at Liam, “I think he’s even worse at planning than I am,” I remark disparagingly.